slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On selling, negotiation and price

 <!--
-> *" Nobody reads advertising.
-People read what interests them, and sometimes it’s an ad."
--- Howard Luck Gossage*
-> *"Stop selling, start helping."
-"Every sale has five basic obstacles: no need, no money, no hurry, no desire, no trust."
--- Zig Ziglar*
-> *"If it doesn’t sell, it isn’t creative."
-"If you can’t advertise yourself, what hope have you being able to advertise anything else."
-"You can’t bore people into buying your product."
--- David Ogilvy*
-> *"Advertising serves not so much to Advertise products as to promote consumption as a way of life."
--- Carl Lash*
-> *"You can tell the ideals of a nation by its advertisements."
--- Norman Douglas*
-> *"Don’t find customers for your products, find products for your customers."
--- Seth Godin*
-> *"I never had to sell anything that I wouldn’t buy myself."
--- Naval Ravikant*

 > *"He who is known as an early riser need not get up until noon.*
 > *"Cheap prices are only cheap if your time has no value.*
 > *"Q: What’s the difference between a used car salesman and a computer salesman?
 A: The used car salesman knows when he’s lying.*